Mamma Mia! (musical): Foreign and touring productions

 In the Original Danish Tivoli Copenhagen Cast it was actually Kristine Yde Eriksen as Sophie and Nadia Barbara Abrahamsen as Ali.
 But when the production moved to Aarhus Stine, Louise Henriksen took over for Kristine Yde Eriksen as Sophie and Nadin Reiness took over for Nadia Barbara Abrahamsen as Ali.
 Stine Louise Henriksen was actually Kristine's understudy in Tivoli, Copenhagen, and so was Nadin Reiness for Nadia.

 The South African tour, conducted at the Artscape Theatre in Cape Town on 11 August 2010, and three months later at The Teatro, Montecasino in Johannesburg, featured an all-local cast.

-The first Chinese production opened on 11 July 2011, at the Shanghai Grand Theatre and closed on 18 January 2012, at Shanghai Cultural Square after a small tour, marking the first time that a blockbuster contemporary Western musical wad presented in Mandarin in Shanghai (there was a previous Mandarin production of Beauty and the Beast in Beijing in 1999).
+The first Chinese production opened on 11 July 2011, at the Shanghai Grand Theatre and closed on 18 January 2012, at Shanghai Cultural Square after a small tour, marking the first time that a blockbuster contemporary Western musical was presented in Mandarin in Shanghai (there was a previous Mandarin production of Beauty and the Beast in Beijing in 1999).
 It was seen by 250,000 people across six venues, with a total of 190 performances.
 Two Chinese actresses, Tian Shui, and Shadow Zhang both played the role of Donna in turn.
 In the following years, the production toured around China from time to time, performing 100~150 shows per year, until 2017.
 A revival of this production is now touring in China again, with the role of Donna played by Adia Chan Chung Ling, a Hong Kong actor and pop singer famous in the 1980s and 1990s.